 The need to relive this moment consumes his life and his thoughts.
 Mrs. Burke had married him knowing the story but in her way she also wanted to appear “normal” in society.
 Although her role as the wife gave her some power she too had traded her desire for love for respectability.

 Albatross is a well-made movie.
-The writing, directing by Todd Slater, and cinematography are all very good.
+The writing, directing by Myles Yaksich and cinematography by Dylan Chapgier are all very good.
 The acting is excellent, and the tensions and repartee between the characters are well done.
 The tone is haunting and will keep you on the edge of your seat throughout the movie.
+Todd Slater is a Producer of the film.
 If you like to watch films with a slow reveal of complex characters, this movie will appeal to you.